pokt-network/pocket-core/doc/specs/mesh.md

    2. change `generate_token_on_start` option to `false` into the section `pocket_config`
 3. If your proxy has all the endpoints closed except `/v1` and `/v1/client`, please add:
    1. `/v1/private/mesh/relay` - allow mesh node to notify about relays done
+   2. `/v1/private/mesh/session` - allow mesh node to verify app session before process relays
+      * Used only if we don't have information on cache of that session.
-   2. `/v1/health` - return node status: version, height, starting, catching_up
+   3. `/v1/health` - return node status: version, height, starting, catching_up
 4. Start your node as you were doing.

 #### Setup Mesh Node: